ealkanat/comfyui-easy-padding/README.md

-# Comfy Easy Padding
+# ComfyUI Easy Padding

-Comfy Easy Padding is a simple custom ComfyUI node that helps you to add padding to images on ComfyUI.
+ComfyUI Easy Padding is a simple custom ComfyUI node that helps you to add padding to images on ComfyUI.

 QR Code Examples;